You may not be able to.

 I’m assuming, since you came to me, you can’t log in.
 The only option then is to attempt to recover the account using the techniques provided by Microsoft.

 That means using the “Forgot my password” link in the dialog shown above.
-Follow the instructions to attempt to prove you are the rightful owner of the account and deserve to regain access to it.
+Follow the instructions to prove you are the rightful owner of the account and deserve to regain access to it.
 If this fails, you cannot recover the account.

 Deleted accounts

-If you haven’t accessed the account in a long time — say months or even years — most email providers assume you’ve abandoned the account, and delete it.
+If you haven’t accessed the account in a long time — say months or even years — most email providers assume you’ve abandoned the account and delete it.

-By deleting it, I mean they remove everything the account used to have, and make the email address available for someone new to take it as their own.
+By deleting it, I mean they remove everything the account used to have and make the email address available for someone new to take it as their own.
 If that’s happened, it’s not your email address anymore.

 There’s no way around that.

 The amount of time it takes for an email service to decide an account has been abandoned varies.
-At this writing, Microsoft states that you must log in to your Outlook.com (aka Hotmail) account at least once a year.
+At this writing, Microsoft states you must log in to your Outlook.com (aka Hotmail) account at least once a year.
 Other services have other timelines.

 But there’s one other straw to grasp at.